diballesteros/blog-posts/how-to-make-a-navbar-with-react-scroll.md

+---
+title: How to make a Navbar with react-scroll
+date: 2021-07-30
+description: How to build a fluid navbar component in react with built-in scroll to behavior using react JS and react-scroll
+categories:
+    - react
+---

 ## How to make a Navbar with react-scroll

 Having solid navigation built into your webpage is one of the first steps in building it.
 So it goes without saying that having a navbar is a crucial part.
 For my portfolio page, I decided to build a navbar, scouring the web I came across [react-scroll](https://www.npmjs.com/package/react-scroll).